DIGITAL NOMAD PACKING LIST: FOR MEN

 I’d recommend being cautious about choosing a bag any bigger than 40L.
 If you pick something bigger, you’re likely to fill it.
 I got 99 problems, but the bag ain’t one!

-What to packpack in digital nomad bag?
+Digital Nomad packing list: What to pack in digital nomad bag?

 To begin your moibile office will weigh around 2.55kg.
 A lot will depend on your specific working situation, but let’s assume that like 90% of digital nomads you are working online and require a laptop for work.
 Naturally in addition you will need a mouse and headphones, or a headset, to ensure comfortable working.
 For the sake of argument, we have chosen a 14 inch screen.